HassounLab/JESTR1/README.md

 - inchi_to_id_dict_wneg.pkl - dictionary containing both positive and negative (random) spectra id for each test molecule InchiKey

 - pretrained*.pt - pretrained model weights for NPLIB1 dataset with regularization for the three models used in JESTR

+For the NPLIB1 dataset, some files are very large to be checked in.
+These are available on zenodo and the instructions for download are in data/NPLIB1/*.txt files

 Config file: This file is called params.yaml.
 The parameters set in this file are:
 - exp: dataset to be used.
 If you create your own dataset, you need to update utils.py to load it